Saccharide/cool-commands/git.md

 git remote set-url origin git@github.com:saccharide/
 ```

-* See what is changed in the current local copy (pretty cool)
+* See what is changed in the current local copy (pretty convenient way to check difference)
 ```bash
 git diff
 ```
 * Stashing: if you want to switch branches, but you don't want to commit what you have been working on.
+It also reverts back to HEAD
 ```bash
 git stash
 ```